In this article, we will be discussing how to apply the right thought processes to observe what characteristics a plant has in order to grow fruits.

-As you may have realized, reading your textbooks, guidebooks and notes are the fundamental steps to understanding the science concepts covered in the PSLE syllabus.
+As you may have realized, reading your textbooks, guidebooks and notes are the fundamental steps to understanding the concepts covered in the PSLE Science syllabus.
+However…

 Understanding the concept does not necessarily mean that you will be able to apply the concepts that you have learnt!